beyondtracks/nsw-rfs-geojson-feeds/README.md

 _NSW RFS Current Incidents are © State of New South Wales (NSW Rural Fire Service).
 For current information go to www.rfs.nsw.gov.au.
 Licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0)._

-# Where is it used?
+## Where is it used?

 This pipeline has been built for [www.beyondtracks.com](https://www.beyondtracks.com) to provide information about bush fires nearby bushwalks.

 # Features
 ## Access-Control-Allow-Origin

 The upstream feed lacks the Access-Control-Allow-Origin header which means web applications aren't able to use the feed directly.
-This was reported to the NSW RFS on the 3rd of December 2015, and as of January 2018 the header still isn't present.
+This was reported to the NSW RFS on the 3rd of December 2015, and as of December 2019 the header still isn't present.

-The sample crontab file allows you to mirror the RFS feed and serve it with your own HTTP server,  add the Access-Control-Allow-Origin HTTP header.
+The sample crontab file allows you to mirror the RFS feed and serve it with your own HTTP server, adding the Access-Control-Allow-Origin HTTP header.

 ## Nested GeometryCollections